MFA in Writing Resources

 Refund Policy

-Should a student withdraw for any reason after classes have begun, the calculation of tuition, room, and board will be revised for the term based on the following guidelines:
+All terms begin with the on-campus residency.
+Should a student withdraw for any reason after the term has begun, the calculation of tuition, room, and board will be revised for the term based on the following guidelines:

-• Withdrawal on or during the first 5 days of classes.
-A student withdrawing on or during the first through the fifth calendar day of classes will be charged 25% of the full term charges;
+- Withdrawal on or during the first 5 days of the term.
+A student withdrawing on or during the first through the fifth calendar day of the term will be charged 25% of the full term charges;

-• Withdrawal before the 11th day of classes.
-A student withdrawing on or during the sixth day through the tenth day of classes will be charged 50% of the full term charges;
+- Withdrawal before the 11th day of the term.
+A student withdrawing on or during the sixth day through the 10th day of the term will be charged 50% of the full term charges;

-• Withdrawal before the 15th day.
-A student withdrawing on or during the eleventh day through the fourteenth day of classes will be charged 75% of the full term charges;
+- Withdrawal before the 15th day of the term.
+A student withdrawing on or during the 11th day through the 14th day of the term will be charged 75% of the full term charges;

-• After the 14th day.
-Students will be charged 100% of the full term charges beginning on the fifteenth day of classes.
+- After the 14th day.
+Students will be charged 100% of the full term charges beginning on the15th day of the term.

 Students receiving federal aid will have refunds calculated in accordance with the federal refund policy in effect at the time of withdrawal.
 Details are available from the Financial Aid Office.